konj5/Storzi/README.md

 as well as other available libraries (see below).

 The main pattern filename must be `main.py`.

+You can check [an example Python pattern](patterns/example-python/) for a template.
+You can also check existing Python patterns as an inspiration.

 While developing your pattern, you can run it locally using the simulation: